 If you’re thinking of taking your Global Resource Systems degree to another level — or into the business arena — you may want to apply for the Bachelor of Science (Global Resource Systems) – Master of Management Dual Degree.
 Please note: admission to this program is primarily available to students coming directly out of high school.
 Depending on enrolment, the UBC Sauder School of Business may release a limited number of spaces on a competitive basis to students who are going into their third year at UBC (or those who are transferring to UBC for their third year).
 Learn more about this dual-degree program option and the application process in the Faculty of Commerce and Business Administration section of the UBC Academic Calendar.

 GRS is a second-year entry program, meaning you’ll need to have completed 24 credits before your start date.
-Most students apply between December and February of their first year so they can begin the GRS program the following September.
-You can find out more details at the Global Resource Systems site.
-You can also read more about admission requirements and timelines in the UBC Academic Calendar.
+Most students apply between October and January of their first year so they can begin the GRS program the following September.
+You can read more about admission requirements and timelines in the UBC Academic Calendar.

 Where Can a Degree in Global Resource Systems Take You?

 Get a head start on your career-related work experience while you’re at UBC.
-Check out our job board for postings that relate to your field of study!
+Check out What You Can Do With a Global Resource Systems degree here, and scroll through our job board for postings that relate to your field of study!

 Curious to Know More?

-If you’d like to search out more details about this powerful, future-forward program, Global Resource Systems maintains a dedicated website.
+If you’d like to know more about this future-forward program, contact us: